An unnerving look at humanity in Aronofsky’s ‘mother!’

 (MA15) Jennifer Lawrence, Javier Bardem, Ed Harris, Michelle Pfeiffer

-mother! is an assault on the senses, its clever, subtle at times and with an exceptional cast.
+mother! is an assault on the senses.
+Its clever, subtle at times and has an exceptional cast.
 But what’s most impressive, is that it gets you questioning how you view yourself, each other, the world and your faith.
+Yes, I did just say your faith.

 Then the first Guests arrive.
 The first stranger a doctor (Ed Harris) walks through the door followed by his wife (Michelle Pfeiffer) and then later their two sons.
 It’s not hard to draw parallels this early on in the film to the story of Adam and Eve, the forbidden fruit and then Cain and Abel.
 You know the story and this is not the end of the overt biblical references throughout the film.
 It’s played out vividly with a modern take but just as violent, as the story progresses and more Guests arrive.
-And that’s one thing that needs to be understood about this film, is that it is raw and the violence is at times unprecedented.
+And that’s one thing that needs to be understood about this film: it is a raw, visceral experience and the violence is at times unprecedented.
 So be cautious if you do decide to see it.

-But it is the rawness that makes this film and Aronofsky holds nothing back.
+But it is the rawness that holds your attention and Aronofsky holds nothing back.
 The script allowed Jennifer Lawrence to exceed in her performance.
-She didn’t speak much throughout the film but the way she moved and her expressions captured each emotion hauntingly from her nurturing presence, her pain, joy and heartache.
+She doesn’t speak much throughout the film but the way she moves and her expressions captured each emotion hauntingly from her nurturing presence, her excruciating pain, joy and heartache.

-As for the Guests that entered the house they took advantage of their hosts’ hospitality.
-With greed and disrespect they defaced the home without a care.
+As for the Guests that entered the transformed house and take advantage of their hosts’ hospitality.
+With greed and disrespect they deface the home without a care.

 *Minor spoilers below *

-See it was an analogy of God the creator, Mother Earth, the world (a home we are guests in) and how we can mistreat it and each other.
-It showed the worst of humanity and asked where is our redemption?
+See it was an analogy of God the creator, Mother Earth, the world (a home we are guests in) and how we mistreat the environment and each other.
+It displays the worst of humanity and asks where is our redemption?

 The film had a unique look into religion and how we search for hope and inspiration, that as Christians we find in Jesus.